 - Roll each scone wedge in the cinnamon sugar mixture, making sure to coat all sides for maximum flavor in every bite.

 - Place each scone on the baking pan.
-Bake the scones for 20-25 minutes, depending on how thick and large you make your scone wedges.
+Bake the scones for 20 to 25 minutes, depending on the thickness and size of your scone wedges.
 You will see they are done when they are slightly golden.

 - Slide the parchment paper with the scones off the baking sheet onto a cooling rack.
 Enjoy when the scones are fully cooled.